 Your ideal body weight is largely based on your height.
-Even petite women can use their height to determine their ideal body weight.
+Even petite women can use their height to calculate their ideal body weight.
 However, it's also established by your body frame, which falls into one of three categories: small, medium and large.
 From there, you should also determine your body mass index, a measurement of body composition, as well as your body fat percentage.
-Both of these numbers help clarify whether you're underweight, normal weight, overweight or obese.
+Both of these numbers are used to categorize weights as underweight, healthy, overweight or obesity.

 Video of the Day

 According to the National Institutes of Health, a woman should weigh roughly 100 lbs. for the first 5 feet of height and then an additional 5 lbs. for every inch over this height.
 If you're 5 feet 4 inches tall, your ideal body weight is right around 120 lbs.

 But with petite women of a small frame, you should also subtract 10 percent from this body weight.
 This means that your ideal body weight is now 108 lbs.
 Larger frames add 10 percent, so your ideal body weight is now 132 lbs.

 Body frame is determined by wrist circumference.
 Women under the height of 5 feet 2 inches tall are considered small-framed with a wrist that measures less than 5 1/2 inches and large-framed with a wrist more than 5 3/4 inches, notes the National Institutes of Health.
 Women between 5 feet 2 inches and 5 feet 5 inches have a small frame with a wrist of less than 6 inches and a large frame with a wrist over 6 1/4 inches.